 - The Barn to Barn and Herdsmanship (animals, stalls and pens) contest will start on Tuesday and conclude on Sunday.
-Educational effects must be posted for the public 8:00 a.m. to 8:00 p.m.
-Wednesday thru Saturday. - Scores will be based on the exhibitor's scores for the day and then averaged among participants for each species.
+Educational effects must be posted for the public during fair week. - Scores will be based on the exhibitor's scores for the day and then averaged among participants for each species.
 The five scores will then be added up, and the highest species will be awarded the overall Barn Winner.